Dozens of flood warnings in place after Storm Ciaran chaos

 The threat of flooding remains high in the south of England as the UK feels the after-effects of the devastating Storm Ciaran.

-Some 80 flood warnings are in place with more than 220 flood alerts stretching up through the country, after the south coast and the Channel Islands were battered with heavy rain and gusts of up to 100mph on Thursday.
+Almost 90 flood warnings are in place with more than 235 flood alerts stretching up through the country, after the south coast and the Channel Islands were battered with heavy rain and gusts of up to 100mph on Thursday.

 The extreme weather looks set to bring downpours and strong winds to Scotland and parts of northern England on Friday.